icontradeucell/MICROSERVICE-RESTful-Nodejs/README.md

        rold: admin

 ## More question
-If you have any question or more explain, Please feel free to contact me at tudtude@gmail.com
+If you have any question or comment more explain, Please feel free to contact me at tudtude@gmail.com